 What Is an ARC Number?

-If you're new to the travel industry, the amount of accreditation numbers we have that exist in a cryptic acronym form is a bit disturbing.
+If you're new to the travel industry, or have even dabbled in a search of how to become a travel agent, the amount of accreditation numbers we have that exist in a cryptic acronym form is a bit disturbing.
 CLIA, IATAN, ARC, and more ... blech!
-It's complicated but I'll do my best to give you all the details.
-What is an ARC number, you ask?
-I'll tell you.

 What Is an ARC Number?

-ARC (Airlines Reporting Corporation) issues ARC numbers to accredited agencies, which in turn allow these travel agencies to issue airline tickets.
+Having an ARC number allows travel agencies to issue airline tickets in the GDS system.
 But the use of an ARC number extends beyond air tickets—travel agencies can an ARC number to book everything from a hotel to a cruise ship.

 Who Uses an ARC Number?